 - Don’t cut the carbohydrates.
 Be choosy and swap to healthy low Gi choices.

 - Aim to spread your intake of carbohydrates evenly throughout the day.

 - Highly active people should eat more carbohydrates (and more food!), and those with a sedentary lifestyle should keep consumption to the lower end of the recommended daily intake.
 Generally speaking, the minimum amount of carbohydrate recommended is 130g per day based on the energy and glucose requirements of our central nervous system.

 - A slice of bread can weigh 40 grams but only contain 15 grams of carbohydrate.
-A medium sized apple contains around 15 grams of carbs
+A medium sized apple contains around 15 grams of carbohydrates

-- Eating carbs increases serotonin levels – the feel-good hormone – so recognise your carb cravings as your body’s way of trying to make you feel happy.
+- Eating carbohydrates increases serotonin levels – the feel-good hormone – so recognise your carbohydrate cravings as your body’s way of trying to make you feel happy.